 We offer a one-year Master of Arts (Ministry) (CRICOS code: 094615B) program through our partner Melbourne School of Theology (MST), an affiliated college of Australian College of Theology (CRICOS Provider code: 02650E).
-The course not only offers an advanced qualification in Applied Linguistics in a sympathetic Christian setting, but serves to apprentice the applicant in the skills required to become a published researcher-practitioner in language development or related missiological fields.
+The course not only offers an advanced qualification in a sympathetic Christian setting in which students can focus on the area of Applied Linguistics, but serves to apprentice the applicant in the skills required to become a published researcher-practitioner in language development or related missiological fields.

-This MA is designed for language development workers who currently hold a graduate award in applied linguistics or related disciplines.
+Through MST, SILA delivers a version of this course with a focus on applied linguistics, designed for language development workers who currently hold a graduate qualification in Theology or Ministry.
 It opens a research pathway into awards such as the Doctor of Ministry (by research) or Doctor of Philosophy through the Australian College of Theology consortium or parallel awards in the Australian University sector.
-This course ideally builds on the Graduate Diploma of Language Description and Development (offered by SILA prior to 2015) or the current Graduate Diploma of Divinity, a yearlong course in language development offered through SILA in various modes and at the Kangaroo Ground campus.
+This course ideally builds on the Graduate Diploma of Divinity, a yearlong course of the Australian College of Theology, through which SILA focuses on language development in various modes and at the Kangaroo Ground campus.
 Others may take the course to satisfy the requirements for roles in SIL International, supplementing their existing competencies.

 Admission to the MA(Min) is normally on the basis of the applicant: